1997 Central European flood: Causes

 Southwestern Poland and the northeastern Czech Republic experienced two periods of extensive rainfall, first occurring 3–10 July and second 17–22 July.
 The precipitation was caused by a Genoa low pressure system, which moved from northern Italy to Moravia and Poland.
 The unusual development occurred when a field of higher air pressure between the Azores Islands and Scandinavia was blocked.
 The center of low pressure remained over southern Poland for a long period of time.

 The precipitation was very high, measuring 300–600 mm, and corresponded to several months' average rainfall over a few days.
-Water levels rose 2–3 m above previously recorded averages and were so high that they caused the water to flow over existing measurement poles.
-It was one of the heaviest rainfalls in recorded world's history.
-It was dubbed the Millennium Flood because a likelihood of such a flood in a particular year was estimated at 0.1%.
+Water levels rose 2 - 3 m above previously recorded averages and were so high that they caused the water to flow over existing measurement poles.
+It was one of the heaviest periods of rainfall in recorded history.
+It was dubbed the Millennium Flood because a likelihood of such a flood in a particular year was estimated at 0.1%, i.e. one event per thousand years.